|About Hockey East|

 Later that summer, the Board of Directors added the University of Maine and the University of Lowell (now UMass Lowell).
 Official conference competition of the seven-team league began with the 1984-85 season.
 Soon after, the league expanded to nine teams with the additions of Merrimack College (1989) and the University of Massachusetts (1993).
 The entry of the University of Vermont for the 2005-06 season raised the conference membership to 10 teams before the University of Notre Dame was accepted as the league’s 11th member on October 5, 2011.
 The Fighting Irish started Hockey East play in 2013-14, the season before Hockey East’s newest program, the University of Connecticut, began play.

 In its most impressive NCAA postseason showing, Hockey East boasted three of the four Frozen Four participants in 1999, as Maine triumphed over UNH, 3-2, in overtime in an All-Hockey East final, the second time in five seasons that had occurred.
-Hockey East sent three teams to the NCAA Tournament in 2018, marking 15 times in the last 16 seasons that three or more Hockey East teams have qualified.
+Hockey East has sent three teams to the NCAA Tournament in marking 18 times in the last 19 seasons that three or more Hockey East teams have qualified.
 In 2015, two of those squads, Boston University and Providence, clashed in the NCAA title game at the TD Garden in Boston, Massachusetts.

 Hockey East has proven to be an equally strong presence off the ice and in the classroom.
-League athletes continue to demonstrate their commitment to overall excellence, as the Hockey East All-Academic Team honored 161 student-athletes for outstanding academic achievement during the 2018-19 academic year, including four players with perfect 4.0 GPAs.
+League athletes continue to demonstrate their commitment to overall excellence, as the Hockey East All-Academic Team honored a record 187 student-athletes for outstanding academic achievement during the 2020-21 academic year, including 18 players with perfect 4.0 GPAs during a COVID-challenged academic season.

-A total of 695 Hockey East student-athletes have been selected in the NHL Entry Draft in the 36-year history of the league, and 96 Hockey East alumni appeared on NHL rosters in 2018-19, more than any other college hockey conference.
-That number is 16 more than the second place team and nearly double that of the next-closest conference.
+A total of 737 Hockey East student-athletes have been selected in the NHL Entry Draft in the 37-year history of the league, and 94 Hockey East alumni appeared on NHL rosters in 2020-21, more than any other college hockey conference.
+Annually, nearly one-third of all college hockey alumni that play in the NHL skated in Hockey East.

-The reach of Hockey East continues to grow as new state-of- the-art facilities are constructed, increasing capacities and amenities for college hockey fans.
-In turn, fans have responded with over one million spectators coming out to watch Hockey East teams during the 2018-19 season for the 14th consecutive year.
+The reach of Hockey East continues to grow as new state-of-the-art facilities are constructed, increasing capacities and amenities for college hockey fans.
+In turn, fans have responded with over one million spectators coming out to watch Hockey East teams during each of the past 15 years outside, except for 2020-21 when fans were not allowed in buildings due to the COVID-19 pandemic.

 CONTACT HOCKEY EAST